Software Cornwall, with the help of their members, are hosting and supporting their annual work experience project week from 12th – 16th July 2021.

 Working with different members of staff/mentors: During the week, you will have a chance of working alongside our mentors and have the opportunity to carry out different tasks and duties that they will advise and support you to complete.
 These tasks and duties are all subject to change and the mentors may vary from day to day.
 We hope that you will be flexible in your approach to your work experience!

-Please complete your application using the form below:
+Please complete your application using the form linked below: